$\texttt{skwdro}$: a library for Wasserstein distributionally robust machine learning: Introduction: ERM, WDRO, and entropic regularization

 \section{Introduction: ERM, WDRO, and entropic regularization}

 Training machine learning models typically relies on \ac{ERM}, which consists in minimizing the expectation of the loss of a model on the empirical distribution of training data.
-This approach has been questioned for its limited resilience and reliability, as machine learning systems have become widely used and deployed for prolonged periods of times.
-Recently, \ac{DRO} has emerged as a powerful paradigm towards better generalization and better resilience against distribution shifts, data heterogeneity, and adversarial attacks, see \eg the monograph \citet{chen2020distributionally} \cite{blanchet2021statistical}
+This approach has been questioned for its limited resilience and reliability, as machine learning systems have become widely used and deployed.
+Recently, \ac{DRO} has emerged as a powerful paradigm towards better generalization and better resilience against data heterogeneity and distribution shifts; see \citet{chen2020distributionally}, \cite{blanchet2021statistical}, and \cite{kuhn2025distributionally}.

 The paradigm consists in minimizing the \emph{average loss} over the \emph{worst distribution} in a neighborhood of the empirical distribution, thus capturing any data uncertainty.
-A natural way to define this neighborhood is through the optimal transport distance (called Wasserstein distance, see \eg the textbook\;\cite{peyre2019computational}), as proposed by \citep{esfahani2018data}.
-This framework, called \ac{WDRO}, is attractive, since it combines powerful modeling capabilities, strong generalization properties, and practical robustness guarantees; see \eg recent theoretical and practical developments \citep{sinha2018certifying, kuhn2019wasserstein, azizian2024exact,blanchet2024distributionally}.
-Unfortunately, the resulting optimization problem is usually intractable, which limits the use of \ac{WDRO} in practice for training robust models.
+A natural way to define this neighborhood is through the Wasserstein distance (see \eg the textbook\;\cite{peyre2019computational}), as proposed by \citep{esfahani2018data}.
+This framework, called \ac{WDRO}, is attractive, since it combines powerful modeling capabilities, strong generalization properties, and practical robustness guarantees; see \eg recent theoretical and practical developments \citep{kuhn2019wasserstein, azizian2024exact,blanchet2024distributionally}.
+Unfortunately, the resulting optimization problem is tractable {only in specific cases} (e.g.\;\cite{esfahani2018data}, \cite{belbasi2023s}), which limits the use of \ac{WDRO} in practice for training robust models.

 In this work, we tackle this computational issue and provide a complete and easy-to-use library for numerical \ac{WDRO}.
 In \cref{sec:models}, we formalize the notation and sketch our approach.
-We present the library \texttt{skWDRO} in \cref{sec:library} and mention the numerical ingredients in \cref{sec:issues}.
-The online documentation completes this short article by presenting detailed features and numerical illustrations.
+We present the library \texttt{skwdro} in \cref{sec:library} and mention the numerical ingredients in \cref{sec:issues}.
+The online documentation completes this short article by presenting detailed features,{tutorials}, and numerical illustrations.